deedeeh/mars_rover_kata/README.md

 This solution supports other vehicles by given `(x, y)` coordinates but that might be not the case with different shaped plateaus.

-Currently the program accepts more than one rover on the same plateau but it doesn't handle collisions for multiple rovers so this is something that could be done later on.
+Currently the program accepts more than one rover on the same plateau but it doesn't handle collisions for multiple rovers so this is something that could be done next.

 ***

-## Want to check it in action?
+## Want to check it in action? 🤔

 1. Fork this repo to your Github and then clone the forked version locally to your machine.